top of page

 There Are Some Concerns About How Safe EMDR Is

-EMDR Works Best When
+EMDR Therapy Is Great But Works Best When

 In Conclusion